How to Extract Frames from Video in Python

 $ python extract_frames_moviepy.py zoo.mp4

-After a few seconds, the zoo-moviepy folder is created, and the frames were saved inside that folder.
+After a few seconds, the zoo-moviepy folder is created, and the frames are saved inside that folder.

 Conclusion

-After using both methods in my case, I notice that method one (using OpenCV) is faster in terms of time execution but saves larger images than MoviePy.
+After using both methods in my case, I noticed that method one (using OpenCV) is faster in terms of time execution but saves larger images than MoviePy.

 In the case of that demo video, the size of 190 frames was 2.8MB using the second method (using MoviePy) and 5.46MB using OpenCV.
 However, the duration of the MoviePy method was 2.3 seconds, whereas the OpenCV took about 0.6 seconds.